Books of Kings: The great drought (17:1–18:46)

+Elijah at Horeb (19:1–21)

 When she hears what has happened, Jezebel threatens to kill Elijah, causing him to run for his life.
-Once in the wilderness near Beersheba, Elijah, fed up, asks God to kill him.
+In the wilderness near Beersheba, Elijah, fed up, asks God to kill him.
 Instead, an angel supplies him with food, which gives him the strength to continue a further forty days until he reaches Mount Horeb, where he falls asleep in a cave.
 When Elijah wakes up, God tells him He is about to pass by.
 An earthquake occurs and a fire starts, but neither contain God.

 Instead, God appears in the form of a whisper.
-After hearing Elijah's concerns about being killed, he instructs him to go to Damascus, where he is to anoint Hazael as king of Aram, Jehu as king of Israel and Elisha as Elijah's own successor, the idea being that the three will work together to free Israel of its current oppressive and ungodly regime.
+After hearing Elijah's concerns about being killed, he instructs him to go to Damascus, where he is to anoint Hazael as king of Aram, Jehu as king of Israel and Elisha as Elijah's own successor.
 Elijah finds Elisha plowing with oxen.
 Elisha says goodbye to his parents, kills his oxen and cooks them by burning his plowing equipment.
 He distributes the meat to his neighbours and sets off to follow Elijah.